idelchi/godyl/docs/configuration/tools.md

 env:
   GH_TOKEN: $GODYL_GITHUB_TOKEN
 no_verify_ssl: false
+no_cache: false
+inherit: default
 ```

-Most of the fields also support simplified forms which will be described below.
+Most of the fields also support simplified forms which is described below.

 ## Templating